Wall Street Analyst Initiated TeraWulf Inc. [WULF]. What else is Wall St. saying

-TeraWulf Inc. [NASDAQ: WULF] gained 18.56% on the last trading session, reaching $3.13 price per share at the time.
+TeraWulf Inc. [NASDAQ: WULF] loss -1.42% on the last trading session, reaching $3.47 price per share at the time.
 The company report on July 6, 2023 at 8:30 AM that TeraWulf Announces June 2023 Production and Operations Updates.

 Increased hashrate capacity by 25% month-over-month to 5.5 EH/s as of June 30, 2023.